 Compliance should be an opportunity to establish a data quality framework that will allow the organization to comply and accelerate the deliverables for new compliance directives.

 Establish a Data Quality Framework

 The definition and implementation of a data quality framework with a clear roadmap of initiatives is a critical step, allowing the organization to move from a tactical to a strategic approach to data quality.

-In this point it is important to conduct data quality assessments, focusing on business processes most likely to be affected by bad data, allowing to gather the necessary inputs to build a consistent roadmap for data quality initiatives.
+At this point, it is important to conduct data quality assessments.
+Focus on the business processes most likely to be affected by bad data and gather the necessary inputs to build a consistent roadmap for data quality initiatives.

-Taking a broader view of data in the organization and looking at it as an important asset, creates the need to manage it in a more systematic way.
+Taking a broader view of data in the organization and looking at data as an important asset highlights the need to manage it in a more systematic way.

-Starting with a data management strategy providing a framework and an architecture for the data management program.
-Ensuring consistent project and integration approaches, best practices in design and implementation, technologies, and data policies.
+Starting with a data management strategy, provide a framework and an architecture for the data management program.
+This should establish consistent project and integration approaches, best practices in design and implementation, technologies and data policies.

 This is typically a disruptive process within the organization.
-Data touches every aspect of business and simultaneously its affected by everyone in the organization, so a data program will affect everyone, from employees to customers, to all the processes that relate with data, everything.
+Data touches every aspect of business and simultaneously is affected by everyone in the organization.
+So, a data program will affect everything, from employees and customers to all the processes that relate to data – everything.